Click to make a donation via PayPal to 17-24-30 National Hate Crime Awareness Week

 Diversity Choir will be performing this year.

-Each year a National Candle of Hope and Remembrance is lit and remains in the Cathedral for the duration of the week.
+Each year a National Candle of Hope and Remembrance is lit and remains in St Paul's Cathedral for the duration of the week.

 Work in partnership with your local authorities, key organisations and communities affected by hate crime.
 Run a series of pop-up stalls.